digitalnoma/digitalnoma/README.md

 ## 🧭 What have you been up to these days?
 I'm currently working on a total of three freelance projects, all of different natures and domain expertise.

-I am working on my Software-as-a-Service (SaaS) product, which I'm looking to launch by end of the year. <br/> <br/>
+I'm also working on my Software-as-a-Service (SaaS) product, which I'm looking to launch by end of the year. <br/> <br/>

 #
 ## ☄️ What drives you nowadays?